Theodore Joslin: White House Press Secretary

 In March 1931 Joslin was appointed press secretary to President Herbert Hoover, replacing George Akerson, who had taken the blame for the president's deteriorating relations with the Washington press corps.
 Joslin held that post until Hoover left office in March 1933.
 After his White House tenure, he produced Washington reports for the statistician Roger W. Babson from 1933–1936.
 He then served as president of The News-Journal Company of Wilmington, Delaware from 1936-1939.
 In 1939, he became director of public relations for the DuPont Company, holding that post until he died in his office of a heart attack.

 During his tenure as presidential press secretary, Joslin struggled to improve Hoover's public image.
-Hoover's distaste for the press and personal publicity, the collapse of the national economy in the Great Depression, and such public relations blunders as sending army troops on the Bonus Marchers in 1932, made is so Joslin did not accomplish this task.
+Hoover's distaste for the press and personal publicity, the collapse of the national economy in the Great Depression, and such public relations blunders as sending army troops on the Bonus Marchers in 1932, made it so Joslin did not accomplish this task.
 Joslin admired Hoover, and his diary recorded the president's conversations and other events inside the administration, as well as during Hoover's race for reelection, which he lost in a landslide to Franklin D. Roosevelt.